Dekline71/Malicious-Email-Address-Reader/README.md

 Input data is written into EmailAddresses.txt text file located in the root directory of repository project.

-*Run with EmailAddresses.txt as Project Arguments (NeatBeans: Right Click Project -> Properties -> Run tab)
+*Run with EmailAddresses.txt as Project Arguments (NeatBeans IDE: Right Click Project -> Properties -> Run tab)